 If you keep or use a crypto asset mainly for personal use, then it is personal.
 This includes buying items for personal use or consumption.
-If the asset is a personal use asset and you acquire it for less than $10,000 if there is a capital gain on its disposal is disregarded.
-If it cost you more than $10,000 to acquire the asset, the capital gain is not disregarded.
-Capital losses on personal use assets, including crypto assets, are disregarded for CGT purposes.
+When acquiring a personal use asset for less than $10,000, any capital gain upon its disposal is disregarded.
+However, if the asset costs you more than $10,000, the capital gain is not disregarded.
+For CGT purposes, capital losses on personal use assets, including crypto assets, are also disregarded.

 Investors who purchase cryptocurrency with the intention of it becoming an investment must report any cryptocurrency events on their taxable income.
 Cryptocurrency is generally classified as a CGT asset.
 Transactions such as disposal or exchange, or swap are CGT events, which may result in a capital gain or loss.
 If the crypto asset is held as an investment, it will not be exempt from Capital gains tax and as a personal use asset.
 Before calculating CGT on crypto assets, it is essential to have records of all crypto assets and transactions.
 You then convert the value of the crypto assets into Australian dollars.

-Buying or selling cryptocurrency regularly as a trader will be considered taxable income as it is deemed to be receiving an income from this process.
-Any capital losses or gains must be reported as income or losses.
+Selling and buying cryptocurrency regularly as a trader will be considered taxable income as it is deemed to be receiving an income from this process, the gain is assessed as taxable.
+Capital losses or gains must be reported as income or losses.
 Businesses that are transacting in crypto assets may need to account for them as trading stock or ordinary income.
 In these circumstances, the cost of acquiring crypto assets and the proceeds from disposing of them is ordinary income.
 It will be a deductible expense depending on the nature of the transaction.

 The complex tax treatment of cryptocurrency can make it challenging to understand its tax implications fully.
 This is why it is crucial to seek the advice of a professional adviser to ensure you are compliant and correctly classifying your usage.
 Speaking with an expert can help you navigate the complicated world of cryptocurrency taxation and avoid potential pitfalls.

-To summarize, using cryptocurrency for investment purposes comes with risks, and investors must be aware of the tax implications.
-Whether it is used for personal use or investment, cryptocurrency must be reported, and the tax treatment will depend on its use.
+To summarize, using this form for investment purposes comes with risks, and investors must be aware of the tax implications.
+Whether it is used for personal use or investment, crypto must be reported, and the tax treatment will depend on its use.
 Traders and businesses that transact in crypto assets must also account for them in their tax returns.
 Seeking the advice of a professional adviser is essential to ensure compliance and accurate classification of cryptocurrency usage.